YFN Lucci: Legal issues

 On March 18, 2018, Anthony Cam aka Rackboy Cam, a New Jersey–based rapper filed a complaint in U.S. District Court in Georgia against Bennett, PnB Rock, music producer June James (The Jenius) and Think It's a Game Records (T.I.G.) with allegations of copyright infridgment of the plaintiff's 2016 song, "Everything Be Lit" in Bennett's 2017 song, "Everyday We Lit".
 In 2019, Bennett and T.I.G. and the plaintiff reached a settlement for an undisclosed amount.
 On March 2, 2021, Senior U.S. District Court Judge Charles Pannell issued a $1.7 million default judgement in favor of the plaintiff after PnB Rock and James did not respond to the lawsuit.
-On September 6, 2022 the Georgia Court of Appeals vacated the judgement citing that plaintiff failed to properly serve James with the amended complaint plaintiff filed one month after the original.
+On September 6, 2022 the Eleventh Circuit vacated the judgement citing that plaintiff failed to properly serve James with the amended complaint plaintiff filed one month after the original.
 The case was sent back to the lower court.

 On January 12, 2021, warrants for Bennett's arrest were issued in Atlanta, Georgia, charging him with a December 2020 shooting that left a 28-year-old man dead and another man wounded, Atlanta Police Department (APD) told the press.
 In addition to being a suspect in the shooting, the APD charged Bennett with "aggravated assault and participation in criminal street gang activity."
 He was arrested on January 13, 2021, after turning himself in to police.
 Bennett was released on house arrest after posting a $500,000 bond on February 8, 2021.

 In May 2021, Bennett was among twelve people charged in a 105-count RICO indictment filed by Fulton County District Attorney Fani Willis.
 Bennett faced charges including racketeering, violating the state's anti-gang law, and possession of a firearm during the commission of a felony.
 The Atlanta Police Department stated that Bennett was a member of a faction of the Bloods.
 An attorney for Bennett argued that the rapper was innocent of all charges against him.
 On June 1, 2021, a Fulton County judge denied Bennett bond.
 He accepted a plea bargain and pleaded guilty on January 23, 2024.
 He was sentenced to ten years in prison and ten years of probation.
 His jail time was counted as time served.
 On January 31, 2025, Bennett was released from prison.